HL7/davinci-dtr/input/pagecontent/specification.md

 * To be retained by the EHR in the event of a subsequent audit.
 * Additional purposes as yet undefined.

 Once DTR has written a QuestionnaireResponse to the DTR Client and updated the QuestionnaireResponse.status element to `complete`, the DTR Client needs to understand what action(s) it should take with the collected information.
-This is accomplished via two extensions:

-1. The [pertinentOrders](StructureDefinition-pertinentOrders.html) extension provides a reference to the Request resource(s) and/or Encounter that the QuestionnaireResponse relates to.
-2. The [intendedUse](StructureDefinition-intendedUse.html) extension indicates how the EHR is to use the information with respect to the associated orders/records

 In those cases where a QuestionnaireResponse is to be used to convey information either to the payer or to downstream service providers, the DTR Client **SHALL** 'wrap' the QuestionnaireResponse in a 'collection' Bundle complying with the [questionnaireResponseBundle] profile.
 This Bundle will include the QuestionnaireResponse entry as its initial entry and will then also include any resources that are referenced by the QuestionnaireResponse as answerReference that are not already [contained] within the QuestionnaireResponse.
 This ensures that all necessary information is delivered without a need for subsequent queries.